daveeS987/reading-notes/4read18.md

 1. Can a socket connection application be connected to multiple socket servers?
    - yes
 1. Can an application be both a socket server and a socket connection?
-   - theoretically yes but it shouldn't
+   - theoretically yes but it shouldn't?

 ### Vocabulary Terms